 The treasure vase meaning was connected with the ideas of storage and the satisfaction of material aspirations.

 Shakyamuni Buddha said that the roots of suffering are in the attachment to desire and that to end suffering, a sentient being has to cease caring about these attachments.

 In Buddhism, the dharma wheel is one of the most important symbols, as it represents the teachings of Shakyamuni Buddha.
 Usually, the dharma wheel has three main parts:

 - the hub (representing moral discipline);

 - the rim (representing mindfulness or meditative concentration that is required to hold other spiritual teachings together);

 - the spokes (representing the Three Jewels or Three Treasures – Buddha, dharma, sangha).
-Newest versions of this symbol have 4 spokes, representing the 4 ”moments” in life.
+The newest versions of this symbol have four spokes, representing the 4 ”moments” in life.

 The Victory Banner

 This symbol signifies the victory of Gautama Buddha’s teachings over ignorance, death, disharmony, suffering, and all the negativities of this world.

 The lotus flower is similar to how we rise up from our sufferings to reach spiritual enlightenment, clarity, and beauty.
 Also, the mud nourishing the roots of a lotus flower symbolizes our messy human lives.